 - If you have Medicare Advantage, check with your insurance company to confirm if there are any additional benefits.

 - If you have a Medicare Supplement Plan, it may cover some of the out-of-pocket costs related to your cataract surgery.

 Without insurance, the average cataract surgery cost is around $1,789 to $2,829 (depending on the type of facility you visit).
 With Medicare, the average cost is $357 to $565.2

 A standard operation is typically considered medically necessary by Medicare and will be covered.
 However, if you need a more advanced procedure, there may be additional costs above what Medicare covers.
 The total cost of your procedure will depend on the type of lens used, the technology used, and the surgeon’s charges.
 Check with your provider before your procedure to see what costs are covered.

-Estimating Your Costs
+Estimating Your Costs for Medicare Cataract Surgery

 - Find out whether you’ll be inpatient or outpatient for the surgery.
 This impacts how you will pay.

 - Verify that the doctor and facility you’ll use accept Medicare.